adonisjs/legacy.adonisjs.com/docs/docs/guides/03-validator/01-introduction.md

 - Extensible API to add custom rules

 ## Built with HTTP in mind
 The data submitted over the HTTP is always represented as string and hence manual data casting is required to convert it to language specific data types.
+For example:

 [video url="https://res.cloudinary.com/adonis-js/video/upload/v1589776782/adonisjs.com/http-data-is-always-string.mov", controls]

-If a validator is strict about the data types, then it will offload the work of casting strings to the correct data type on you.
+As you can see in the above video, the value of `marks` is a **string** and not a **number**.
+Now, if a validator is strict with data types, it will offload the work of type casting on you.

-However, **AdonisJS handles the data casting** for you based upon the applied validation rules.
+However, AdonisJS addresses this behavior and takes care of the type casting for you by inferring types from the validation schema.
 For example:

 ```ts{}{start/routes.ts}
 import { schema } from '@ioc:Adonis/Core/Validator'